zethon/ttvg/README.md

 # The Tommy Tooter Video Game

 This is a 2D RPG game written in C++ using [SFML](http://sfml-dev.org/) for multimedia.
-This game runs Winows and Mac.
+This game runs on Winows and Mac.

 ## How to Install